 Srivastava also noted that opportunities for expansion in new markets are limited because there are few, if any opportunities for M&A. This makes it difficult to enter into new markets since starting a KPO business from scratch requires a much heavier investment in time, personnel and management, than would a similar-sized BPO operation.

-Indian Domination, or Bottom-Up expansion?
+Indian Domination or Bottom-Up Expansion?

 Assuming that NASSCOM’s 2015 prediction comes true, the big Indian BPO firms swooping down on Latin America could gain the upper hand, as they leverage their value-adding expertise in KPO to secure contracts with the multinationals.
-This will put serious pressure on the homegrown players like Neoris, Softtek, and Hildebrando to enhance their “knowledge” service offering.
+This will put serious pressure on homegrown players like Neoris, Softtek, and Hildebrando to enhance their “knowledge” service offering.
 In a scenario where the big firms fight it out for turnkey contracts, the impact on local markets could be significant or marginal.
-This will completely depend on whether projects are serviced out of their development centers in LatAm, or are channeled back to India or other locales out east.
+This will completely depend on whether projects are serviced out of their development centers in LatAm, or are channeled back to India or other locales in the East.

 An alternative, more bottom-up scenario could see a gradual rise in boutique KPO providers fulfilling highly specialized needs in financial research, engineering, and clinical trial management for the pharmaceuticals industry.
 Over time, these niche firms could very well spring up in some unlikely places.
 For example, Nicaragua’s underdeveloped economy could prove to be a rich source of technically and linguistically proven professionals.
 Managua has a strong contact center industry and it’s not uncommon to see engineers and lawyers working as customer service agents there.
 Likewise, places like Cali, Colombia and Sao Jose dos Santos in Brazil (headquarters for Embrear) with their strong universities and experience in the life sciences and aerospace could attract some lucrative foreign contracts.